marzer/soagen/docs/pages/intro.md

 1. [`soagen`], a command-line code utility for generating bespoke `std::vector`-like SoA containers, and
 2. [`soagen.hpp`], a single-header backing library upon which the generated code depends.

+@inline_success If you have no interest in using a command-line tool to generate SoA classes and instead want to build your own using [`soagen.hpp`] directly, skip to @ref intro_using_without_generator.

 Typically you only need to use the command-line tool [`soagen`], and don't need to know anything about [`soagen.hpp`] beyond <i>"this needs to be on my include path somewhere"</i> (since it's largely an implementation detail).
 You may need to learn more about the backing library if you're doing more advanced stuff, but we'll cover that later.